 You’ve worked hard to build your company, have it just the way you want it, and now that the time has come to sell it…well, you’re naturally concerned that the new buyer will come along and make a ton of new changes that may hurt the company.
-If you making a cash sale, this affects mostly your ego, but if you are providing seller financing (a very common situation), it feels like this would affect your ability to get paid.
+If you are providing seller financing, it feels like this would affect your ability to get paid.
 This fear often keeps sellers from wanting to consider seller financing.
 How valid is this fear?
 What if the buyer makes a lot of changes?
 This could be a problem if we are talking about changes that have a significant effect, negatively speaking, on the business.
 It is not necessarily a problem, however, if the buyer comes in and makes changes that will GROW the business.

 I know these statements are obvious at first blush, but we need to have this basic understanding of what change means.
 We don’t want the buyer to make WRONG changes.
 We want the buyer to make the RIGHT changes.
 We want the buyer to come in and do things that we were never able to do, that is, take the business to the next level.
 In fact, hopefully, this is one of your goals in the sales process.

 One of the ways to avoid “bad” changes in your business while you are still invested in it via seller financing is by ensuring your buy-sell agreement contains covenants, written guarantees beyond personal guarantees, that help ensure you will get paid.

 What is a Covenant?